DeltDamien/VoodooTechnicalTest/README.md

 The primary goal for me was to make most of the logic server-side to ensure **scalability** and **security**.
 I aimed to create a package that is "clef en main" (ready-to-use) for other developers, allowing them to easily integrate it into their games.
 I tried to make the SDK as **engine-agnostic** as possible (well, Unity-agnostic in our case), except for the SDK entry point and the use of `UnityWebRequest` (which can be replaced with `HttpClient` in another implementation) in the service.

-I know I spent some time trying to imagine all possible backend services (e.g., purchase, user acquisition, authentication) and eventually removed my initial diagrams to focus solely on **personalized offers** in multiple diagrams (with notes to replace the older, more complex diagrams).
+I know I spent some time trying to imagine all possible backend services (like purchase, user acquisition, authentication) and eventually removed my initial diagrams to focus solely on **personalized offers** in multiple diagrams (with notes to replace the older, more complex diagrams).
 Oh, and I also spent time on Postman documentation and Markdown files because I wanted a clean `README` (which should probably be divided into multiple files with links—sorry!).
 But I'm not sure if that was really a waste of time.

 Regarding **additional features**, I think more **client-side caching** would be interesting to create a more robust fallback system.
 A **push notification system** could also be added, with specific endpoints to fetch future personalized offers for the player.
 Additionally, **battle pass personalized offers** could be a great way to attract new players, and **multi-game personalized offers** (e.g., buy an offer to unlock unique items in another Voodoo game) could add a new layer of engagement.